OI4/oi4-oec-registry/README.md

 - If the ```USE_HTTPS``` variable is ```true``` and there is a certificate in the directory, this certificate will be used to establish a secure connection.

 ### Peculiarities in the browser:
-If the automatically generated self-signed certificate is used, an exception for the certificate needs to be added for *both* the frontend *and* the backend.
+If the automatically generated self-signed certificate is used, an exception in the web-browser for the certificate needs to be added for *both* the frontend *and* the backend.
 - Frontend sample address for exception: "https://*ipOfRegistry*:5000"
 - Backend sample address for exception: "https://*ipOfRegistry*:4567/health"